markj0hnst0n/LeMunch/testing/testing.md

 ## Testing

+### Manual Testing

-Manual testing was used to test navigation, responsiveness on different screen sizes and database operations (Create, Read, Update and Delete).
+Manual testing was used to test navigation, responsiveness on different screen sizes, database operations (Create, Read, Update and Delete) and application functions.

 ### Responsiveness